ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿

-Please inform me if I make any mistake while talking to you and hurt your feelings, it's the last thing I want to do (◞‸ ◟)💧.
+Please inform me if I make any mistakes while talking to you and hurt your feelings, it's the last thing I want to do (◞‸ ◟)💧.
 I am neurodivergent and I may not understand everything directly, I would love tone tags! https://tonetags.carrd.co/#masterlist